Client Service Specialists

 This renowned event explores agribusiness leadership and best practices, covering a wide array of critical business, economic, political, environmental, and social issues.
 As you gain new inspiration and insight into today's global agribusiness marketplace, you will prepare for greater success in the world's most important sector.

-This premier event unites you with a diverse group of agribusiness and food industry peers in the quest to enhance leadership capacity in the world's most important sector.
-Through a holistic exploration of agribusiness challenges and best practices—encompassing business, economic, political, environmental, and social issues—you will gain new insight into today's global marketplace, discover new sources of inspiration, and lay the foundation for business growth and a better future for the planet.
+In January, you'll join a diverse group of agribusiness and food industry peers who are also interested in building leadership capacity in the world's most important sector.
+Through a holistic exploration of agribusiness challenges and best practices—encompassing business, economic, political, environmental, and social issues—you'll gain new insight into today's global marketplace, discover new sources of inspiration, and lay the foundation for business growth and a better future for the planet.

 Each year, the seminar features in-depth study of a completely new set of cases designed to illuminate emerging industry developments and opportunities.
 Through group discussion and dynamic classroom exchange led by expert HBS faculty, you will expand your industry perspective and improve strategic skills.
 The broad range of topics will include the impact of today’s breakthrough innovations, strategies for strengthening supply chains, new players that are changing the face of global agribusiness, and more.